 Today, cheetahs selected to be trained as Zoo and Safari Park ambassadors are paired with a domestic dog.
 Why?
 Dogs are naturally comfortable with people, even those they don’t know.
 Cheetahs are quite a bit more cautious and wary of new situations; having a dog buddy who can show them that everything is okay—and even fun—helps the cat feel comfortable and relaxed.
 The dog’s body language communicates that there’s nothing to fear, and that relaxes and calms the flight tendencies of the cheetah.
 We introduce a dog buddy when the cheetah is still a cub and naturally playful.
 By spending time together they get to know each other and become buddies.

 Our first cheetah/dog pairing was Arusha, a male cheetah, and golden retriever Anna, in 1980.
 The pair was inseparable until Anna’s death 13 years later.
-Currently, the Zoo has four cheetah ambassadors—Bakka, Karroo, Taraji, and Kubari—at the Zoo.
-You can usually see one, along with his or her dog buddy, during our Backstage Pass program or other special events.
+Today, you can usually see one of our cheetah ambassadors, along with his or her dog buddy, during our Backstage Pass program or other special events at the Zoo.

 At the Safari Park, some of our cheetahs can be seen on exhibit in our African Outpost while several more live in our off-exhibit cheetah breeding facility.
-Three of our Park-born cheetahs—Johari, Shiley, and Amara—are trained to participate in the Park’s Cheetah Run experience.
-This is the only place in the U.S. where you can see a cheetah run outside of an exhibit.
+Some of our cheetahs are trained to participate in the Park’s Cheetah Run experience.
+This is the only place in the United States where you can see a cheetah run outside of an exhibit.
 Shiley’s Cheetah Run, located near Lion Camp, is a unique, jaw-dropping experience for our guests.

 During Cheetah Run, the spotted sprinter races on a straight 330-foot-long track that allows the cheetah to really stretch its legs and reach an astounding speed: 0 to 70 miles per hour in just 4 seconds while chasing a mechanical lure attached to its favorite toy.
 If you're close enough, you may feel the wind as the cheetah passes by.
 Cheetah Run is made possible through the generosity of local philanthropist Darlene Shiley and is named in honor of Shiley, one of the participating cheetahs.

 Once widespread throughout Africa and the Arabian Peninsula and into central India, cheetahs have disappeared from huge areas of their historic range.
-Cheetahs are endangered for a number of reasons.
-Genetic problems, leading to severe inbreeding, occurred long before humans began impacting cheetah habitat.
 Cheetahs hunt by day, which means tourists taking safari rides into cheetah habitat can affect their daily routine.
 Their habitat is open savanna, the most likely areas to be occupied by humans.
 There are around 12,000 cheetahs left, down from as many as 100,000 just 100 years ago.
 Ranchers sometimes shoot them because the cats feed on livestock.

 Wildlife parks in Africa help protect some of the cheetahs as their habitat shrinks.
 Captive propagation at zoos will play an important role for keeping cheetahs in the world.
 The San Diego Zoo Safari Park has been working to solve the unique problems that cheetahs have breeding in captivity.
-The Safari Park has one of the most successful cheetah breeding programs in the world, with 135 cheetahs born in the past 35 years, and is considered a top organization for successful cheetah management.
+It has one of the most successful cheetah breeding programs in the world, with 135 cheetahs born in the past 35 years and is considered a top organization for successful cheetah management.